Info on Careers in Baking and Pastry Arts

 Is your program hands-on?

 Yes!
-The Baking and Pastry Arts program is hands-on and students will have opportunities to practice the skills they are learning in both the kitchens on campus at Dorsey Schools as well as during their externship.
+The Baking and Pastry Arts program is hands-on and students will have opportunities to practice the skills they are learning in both the kitchens on campus at Dorsey College as well as during their externship.

 What is the externship and why is that important?